Frequently Asked Questions

 No. We strongly encourage anyone who is a victim of a crime or who needs security assistance to contact Safety and Security at Pace University.
 Safety and Security’s primary role is to protect and serve all faculty, staff, and students regardless of immigration status.
 Safety and Security officers are not charged with enforcing federal immigration law and do not make inquiries into individual citizenship status.

-If DACA is rescinded in March of 2018 and ICE agents arrive on campus with a warrant signed by a judge, how will Pace respond?
+If ICE agents arrive on campus with a warrant signed by a judge, how will Pace respond?

 If ICE agents detain a Pace student, will Pace release personal information to ICE agents including parents’ address or emergency contact information that might put family members at risk?